elliot35/IE-Project-2018/README.md

 # IE-Project-2018
 FIT5120 IE Project- Monash 2018

---Introduction--
+## Introduction

-This is the repository for IE Project 2018 Monash which belongs to the group in T1.26 Our team member list:
+> This is the repository for IE Project 2018 Monash which belongs to the group in T1.26
+> Our team member list:

         Elliot He